selcukercan/Software/catkin_ws/src/05-teleop/calibration/README_camera_calibration.md

     laptop $ export DOCKER_HOST=![ROBOT_NAME].local

-    laptop $ docker exec -it sysid-pi /bin/bash
+    laptop $ docker exec -it suitability-suite /bin/bash

-    duckiebot $ roslaunch calibration camera_calibration_test.launch veh:=![HOST_NAME] output_rosbag_dir:=/logs
+    duckiebot $ roslaunch calibration camera_calibration_test.launch veh:=![HOST_NAME] output_dir:=/logs

-Note that, if `output_rosbag_dir` is not specified the program attempts to save the results to user´s home folder.
+Note that, if `output_dir` is not specified the program attempts to save the results to user´s home folder.
 This will fail it you don't have enough space in your device.

 With data-acquisition interface you can specify